Blackbaud-KevinHutson/lag-collector/README.md

 Finally, navigate to https://localhost:3000 to see your lag chart(s).

 ## Development
-If you install `supervisor` globallay, then you can run `supervisor app.js` for hot reloading.
+If you install `supervisor` globally, then you can run `supervisor app.js` for hot reloading.